 Castellsagué X, Bosch FX, Muñoz N, Meijer CJ, et al. Male circumcision, penile human papilloma virus infection, and cervical cancer in female partners.
 N Engl J Med.
 2002; 346(15):1105−1112.

 Centers for Disease Control and Prevention (CDC).
 Use of 9-Valent Human Papillomavirus (HPV) Vaccine: Updated HPV Vaccination Recommendations of the Advisory Committee on Immunization Practices.
 MMWR Morb Mortal Wkly Rep. 2015 March 27;64(11):300−304.

 Ghosh C, Baker JA, Moysich KB, et al. Dietary intakes of selected nutrients and food groups and risk of cervical cancer.
 Nutr Cancer.
 2008;60(3):331−341.

-Gray RH, Serwadda D, Kong X, Makumbi F, et al. Male circumcision decreases acquisition and increases clearance of high-risk human papillomavirus in HIV-negative men: a randomized trial in Rakai, Uganda.
+Gray RH, Serwadda D, Kong X, Makumbi F, et al. Male circumcision decreases acquisition and increases clearance of high-risk human papillomavirus in HIV-negative men: A randomized trial in Rakai, Uganda.
 J Infect Dis.
-2010 May 15;201(10):1455−1462.
+2010;201(10):1455−1462.